-The New Year has just arrived and the PPC managers are busy budgeting campaigns.
+The New Year has just arrived and the Search Engine Marketing PPC managers are busy budgeting campaigns.
 It is the time of the year when strategies are made, goals are set and preparations made to achieve those goals.

-Here’re 5 best PPC budget practices that can help achieve PPC goals in a hassle free manner.
-The practice are evolved by scientific study of past campaigns and by analyzing their results.
+Here’re 5 best PPC budget practices that can help achieve PPC Goals in a hassle-free manner.
+The practice is evolved by scientific study of past campaigns and by analyzing their results.

 Could you spend the budget over a period of time?
 It is racing against time but the investment should also get desired results.
 Underspending on core programs could be balanced with investments on other channels like display ads, remarketing and Facebook ads.

 There are two reasons for underspending.
 First is you’re using budget calculations based on keyword bids for different time.
-Second reason is the bid settings that could limit the volume of traffic your website can get.
+The second reason is the bid settings that could limit the volume of traffic your website can get.

 2. Understand seasonality